osor-io/osor_vulkan/README.md

 ## [Loader](vulkan_loader.jai)

-There is instructions for usage of the loader in [the file itself](vulkan_loader.jai).
+There are instructions for usage of the loader in [the file itself](vulkan_loader.jai).
 It defines globals that will hold the procedure pointers to the API procedures.
-Then by using the three `load_vulkan_*` procedure you'll be able to fill all these global procedure pointers and start using them.
+Then by using the three `load_vulkan_*` procedures you'll be able to fill all these global procedure pointers and start using them.

 ## Notes